jeras/verilator/docs/guide/exe_verilator.rst

 .. option:: --if-depth <value>

    Rarely needed.
-Set the depth at which the IFDEPTH warning will fire, defaults to 0 which disables this warning.
+Set the depth at which the :code:`IFDEPTH` warning will fire, defaults to :command:`0` which disables this warning.

 .. option:: +incdir+<dir>